google/filament/libs/filamat/README.md

     // Incorrect!
 While this line is technically correct GLSL code, the simple parser inside
     // filamat_lite will not pick up the set to clearCoat due to the additional whitespace. material . clearCoat  = 1.0;

-    // Warning!
-The code is commented-out, but the parser still consideres the anisotropy
-    // parameter to be set.
-This may affect shader performance.
-    // material.anisotropy = 0.8;

     aFunction(material);
     anotherFunction(material);